Choose from the following to find a site:

 All hunters and those accompanying them must wear daylight fluorescent orange at any time when hunting, except when hunting fur-bearing or predatory animals at night or when hunting turkey or migratory birds.
 A minimum of 400 square inches of fluorescent orange must be visible (144 square inches on both the chest and back, and a daylight fluorescent orange cap or hat.)

-All those camping or hunting in the Angelina, Davy Crockett, Sabine or Sam Houston National Forest or the Caddo National Grasslands must camp in designated campsites or developed recreation areas during general gun season.
+All those camping or hunting in the Angelina, Davy Crockett, Sabine or Sam Houston National Forest or the Caddo National Grasslands must camp in designated campsites or developed recreation areas during deer hunting season.

 Hunters using the wildlife management areas (WMAs) must have the annual hunting permit to hunt deer, turkey, small game, waterfowl and feral hogs.

 Wildlife management areas in the National Forests and Grasslands in Texas include the Alabama Creek WMA in the Davy Crockett National Forest, Bannister WMA in the Angelina National Forest, Caddo WMA in the Caddo National Grassland and the Moore Plantation WMA in the Sabine National Forest.
 The entire Sam Houston National Forest is a wildlife management area.

 According to the Texas Parks and Wildlife Official Hunting Guide and the Public Hunting Lands Map Booklet, regulations vary in different locations.
 The annual booklets are issued to individuals who obtain a WMA permit, and the booklets list rules for national forest lands within the WMAs.

 Drawn Hunts for antlerless deer on the National Forests in Texas are conducted by Texas Parks and Wildlife Department.
 For information on antlerless deer permits, contact TPWD at firstname.lastname@example.org or 512-389-4505 or visit the TPWD Drawn Hunts page.